How to Build a Simple Isopod Bin Setup

 Final Thoughts

-A simple isopod bin setup is one of the easiest and most effective ways to keep isopods.
-With proper substrate, ventilation, and organic materials, even a basic container can support healthy colonies.
+A simple isopod bin setup is one of the most reliable ways to keep isopods.
+With proper structure, substrate, and airflow, even a basic container can support healthy, long-term colonies.